 An effective way of controlling Redbacks is to carry out regular inspections of suitable Redback habitats, searching for spiders and their webs.
 The spiders may be removed by pushing a stick into the back of the web and twisting the web, spider and any egg sacs around it.
 If all the webs on a property are removed, new arrivals will quickly become apparent by the presence of new webs.

-Black House or Window Spiders are shy, and are quick to hide in the retreat at the back of their webs if disturbed.
+Black House Spiders are poisonous but give a painful bite if disturbed.
 Webs are often made in the corners of windows, and may have a funnel-shaped retreat in which the spider shelters.
 The web may be removed using a broom, or a stick (the same method as for Redbacks), and the spider deposited outside.